 When Drake Levin played lead guitar with Paul and the Raiders, he and bass guitarman Phil Volk would pull-off a showstopper: “Drake on top of the left speaker and Phil on right speaker … dancing!”
 Those guys could and would dance plus play their instruments with superb results.
 Drake and Phil would dance on the speakers and play guitars behind their heads at the same time!

 Many guitarists can’t play at that level without even playing behind their heads!
 Once when they were performing at the Spanish Castle, a then- unknown Jimi Hendrix was in the audience, watching and learning from Drake.
 This was in 1963 or 1964 before Jimi made it big.
 Drake was obviously an influence to the guitar playing and showmanship of many musicians.
-Paul Schaefer of “The Late Show with David Letterman” is a fan.
+Paul Schaefer of “The Late Show with David Letterman” was a fan.